 The Boston Celtics under the tutelage of head coach Brad Stevens, have been one of the NBA’s better teams for quite a while now.
 Since 2008, they have only missed the playoffs one time and on three occasions they have reached the Eastern Conference Finals.
 Last season, they finished 49-33 which gave them the fourth seed in the Eastern Conference playoffs.
 In round one they swept the Indiana Pacers out of the playoffs.
 In round two their opponents, the top-seeded Milwaukee Bucks returned the favor, booting Boston out of the playoffs in five games.

-After several pre-draft trades, the Celtics ended up with the 14th and 22nd selections overall, plus the Sixers first-round draft choice, 24th overall, hybrid guard Ty Jerome from Virginia.
+After several pre-draft trades, the Celtics ended up with the 14th and 22nd selections overall, plus the Sixers first-round draft choice, 24th overall, and hybrid guard Ty Jerome from Virginia.
 With their pair of first-rounders, they selected guard/forward Romeo Langford from Indiana and forward Grant Williams from Tennessee.
-In free agency they made a big splash, signing point guard Kemba Walker away from the Hornets.
-Later on, in free agency they addressed their lack of big man depth, adding centers Tako Fall, Enes Kanter, and Vincent Poirier.
+In free agency, they made a big splash, signing point guard Kemba Walker away from the Hornets.
+Later on, in free agency they addressed their lack of big-man depth, adding centers Tako Fall, Enes Kanter, and Vincent Poirier.